 We use HMMs because they can effectively consider all possible ethnicity assignments to all windows in the genome and do so efficiently.
 Ancestry runs our HMM on a customer's DNA to find the most likely sequence of ethnicities along the DNA.
 In more technical terms, the algorithm takes the "Viterbi" path, the sequence of hidden states that returns the highest probability.
 The final ethnicity proportions the customers receive are calculated by counting the proportion of the Viterbi path (weighted by recombination distance) that are assigned to a particular population in the reference panel.
-For example, a customer with the sequence Sweden/Sweden, Sweden/Sweden, Sweden/Sweden, France/Sweden, given the five windows have identical size.
+For example, a customer with the sequence Scotland/Scotland, Scotland/Scotland, Scotland/Scotland, Ireland/Scotland (and an incredibly small genome!) would be 20% Ireland and 80% Scotland, given the five windows have identical size.